All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Examples of Ramsey classes

-Denote by $\mathcal F^m_1$ the the class of all finite structures with $m$ unary functions.
-The ordered structure with unary functions adds binary relation $\rel{A}{\leq}$ representing the linear order of vertices as usual.
-The class of all finite ordered structures with $m$ unary functions will be denoted by $\overrightarrow{\mathcal F}^m_1$.
+Denote by $\mathcal F^m_1$ the class of all finite structures with $m$ unary functions.
+As usual, by ordered structures with $m$ unary functions we will mean structures from $\mathcal F^m_1$ together with a linear order on vertices.
+The class of all finite ordered structures with $m$ unary functions will be denoted by $\ordclasssup{\mathcal F}{1}^m$.
+Recall that, given a vertex $v$ of a structure $\str{A}$, its \emph{vertex closure} is the smallest substructure of $\str{A}$ containing~$v$.